instatetragrammaton/Patches/Vember Audio Surge/README.md

 * In the "Creator" field, just put your own (real or artist) name.
 * The Category field is _not_ optional!
 Leave it at "Init" for now
-* Now, save this patch.
+* Save this patch by clicking "OK".

 ![Store the Init patch](images/surge_init_patch_store.png)